Forensic Scientist

 In the case of a partial hanging (person on knees), if complete rigor has set in when the body was taken down, is it still possible for the blood to pool on the back?

-Asked by Terry over 8 years ago
+Asked by Terry almost 9 years ago

 According to a little chart I have tacked up above my desk, livor mortis sets at about the same time as complete rigor mortis, so it could be possible.
 But you really need a pathologist to answer that.